Seneca-BSA/bsa/docs/sea700/lab4.md

 1. If you are interested in building a URDF from scratch, visit the ROS tutorial [here](https://wiki.ros.org/urdf/Tutorials).

 ### Running JetAuto in Gazebo

-1. Before we can simulate the JetAuto in gazebo, we first need to set some environment variables that our launch script look for.
-Edit the system's environment variables:

-        sudo gedit /etc/environment

-    We'll add the following in the environment:

-        LIDAR_TYPE="A1"
-        DEPTH_CAMERA_TYPE="AstraProPlus"
-        MACHINE_TYPE="JetAutoPro"
-        HOST="/"
-        MASTER="/"

-    Restart your system in order for the change to take effect.

 1. In a terminal, launch: